adobeio/adobeio-documentation/events/using/aem-event-setup.md

       ![health check conf](https://user-images.githubusercontent.com/29133525/32858983-6f86c61c-ca0a-11e7-8203-b5edf34d05af.png)

 2. Check that the AEM instance is able to exchange JWT tokens with Adobe I/O Identity Management System (IMS).
 To do this, execute the Health Check tagged with **eventproxy,ims**.
-This verifies that your IMS related configurations are correct and working, including the eventproxy-service user Keystore configuration, the Adobe I/O console-originated API key, the Technical Account ID, the Organization ID and the client secret.
+This verifies that your IMS related configurations are correct and working, including the eventproxy-service user keystore configuration, the Adobe I/O console-originated API key, the Technical Account ID, the Organization ID and the client secret.

       ![health check ims](https://user-images.githubusercontent.com/29133525/32858687-8e94e7e2-ca09-11e7-945b-3ce845b6717a.png)